 My grandparents worked with horses, so did my parents.
 We have five generations of history in Vancouver.
 If you ever visit Vancouver go look for Southlands.
 Southlands is about one square mile.
 It is the only area within city limits that is zoned agriculturally.
 When my grandparents moved there everyone kept horses.
 When my parents had kids they supported their family by taking photos at horse shows and owning a tack shop.
 They were the first official photographers at Spruce Meadows.
 They wrote a book called “Horses in Focus”.
 Today my parents and two brothers still live there and still run a riding school and farm.
 Please stop by and say hi, they will appreciate it.

-My Dad is a Grand Prix show jumping rider and coached the Modern Pentathletes at the 2012 Olympics in London.
-My mum is a Grand Prix Dressage rider.
-Today Jennifer manages Southlands Farm along with my brother, Jordan.
-My other brother, Telf, manages Southlands Riding Club and is also a Real Estate agent, with an emphasis on horse properties.
+My Dad is a Grand Prix show jumping rider and coached the Modern Pentathletes at the 2012 and 2016 Olympics.
+My mum, Jennifer, is a Grand Prix Dressage rider.
+Today she manages Southlands Farm.
+My older brother, Telf, is a Real Estate agent, with an emphasis on horse properties.
+My younger brother, Jordan, is a teacher, farmer, and outdoor educator.
 My parents have coached me since I started riding.
 Now my wife and my parents help me.

 In Pony Club I loved Prince Philipp Games (PPG).
 Margot Vilvang was our coach and we all took it very seriously.
 One year our team won Regionals and Nationals.
 That year I was also picked to compete for the National Team and I travelled to the Kentucky Horse Park for the first time.
 Canada rarely wins International PPG and so when our team won it gave me a small sense (big at the time) of what it means to represent your country.

 I also got involved in Tetrathlon through Pony Club.
 “Tet” is made up of running, swimming, shooting and riding.
 If you add fencing you have Modern Pentathlon, one of the original Olympic sports.
 After University (U.B.C.)
 I competed in Modern Pentathlon for the National Team for a few years.
 I won the National Championships twice and also went to the World Championships twice, once in Guatemala and once in Germany.
-Although I love the physical training and the camaraderie of the athletes, I felt like my rise in the sport was limited.
+I loved the physical training and the camaraderie of the athletes.

-I went to the Pan Am Games in 2007 and represented Canada, but I finished a disappointing 13th and didn’t make the Olympic Team.
+I went to the Pan Am Games in 2007 and represented Canada.
 In early 2008, while still trying to make the Olympic Team, I broke my collar bone at a World Cup in Mexico City.
 I had a decision to make.
 Should I continue with Modern Pentathlon and hurry my healing along, or should I retire from the sport.
 This was a difficult period of my life.
 In the end I decided to try something new.

 Today my work combines 3-Day Eventing and Horsemanship.
 Although I love the thrill and challenge of eventing, if I could never ride again I would be perfectly happy to spend my days working with horses from the ground.
-Sinead and I spend the summers in New Jersey and the winters in Florida.
-So if you are in the area please visit, I’d love to catch up with you.
+Sinead and I joined forces and started Copperline Farm in Citra, Florida, where we are now based year round.
+If you are in the area please visit, I’d love to catch up with you.